James Outman Player Props: Dodgers vs. White Sox

-On Tuesday, James Outman (hitting .174 in his past 10 games) and the Los Angeles Dodgers face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 10:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.160 batting average in his past 10 games), battle starter Mike Clevinger and the Chicago White Sox at Dodger Stadium, Wednesday at 10:10 PM ET.

-In his most recent game he had a hitless performance (0-for-1) against the Phillies.
+In his previous game he had a hitless showing (0-for-3) against the White Sox.

 James Outman Game Info & Props vs. the White Sox